vistorian/vistorian.github.io/courses.md

 ## What to Prepare Before the Course?

 * You should have a dataset that you want to visualize.
 Ideally, this data set is already formatted in some machine readable format such as a table in Excel or a CSV file.
 However, this is not a requirement as we will teach you how to format your data.
-* We would ask each participant to prepare **a 3min pitch to introduce themselves** to the other participants and the course organisers.
+* We would ask each participant to prepare **a 3 mintues pitch to introduce themselves** to the other participants and the course organisers.
 Please prepare around 3 slides with the following information
   * Your general background and research
   * The data set you are working with (we acknowledge that you may not want to disclose too much information about this.
 In that case, keep this part short and high level)
   * Any challenges you have faced working with the data set (e.g., previous tools you have used) and your specific research questions.